falk-m/lite-search/README.md

 **order by:** the default value is ```["score DESC"]```. the score is the comuted value addicted by the search query.
 You can also use your additional columsn to sort the result

 **where:** you can add additional conditionals to the serach. in the example we filter by the additional data column 'topic'.

+## Version

+### 1.0.1 (21.09.2023)

+Seperate Terms filter from Text filter.
+So you can execute filter on the hole text input before tokenization and filter on each term in particular.